zachgitt/IDD-Fa18-Lab1/README.md

 }
 ```

 **b.
-What line(s) of code do you need to change to change the rate of blinking?**
+What line(s) of code do you need to change to change the rate of blinking?** <br>
+By changing the delay times, we can modify how long the LED stays on and off.

 **c.
-What circuit element would you want to add to protect the board and external LED?**
+What circuit element would you want to add to protect the board and external LED?** <br>
+By adding a resistor, we would protect the board from short circuiting.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
-How can you prove to yourself that it is, in fact, still blinking?**
+How can you prove to yourself that it is, in fact, still blinking?** <br>
+The blinking seems indistinguishable at roughly 10ms.
+However by record the LED in slow motion I verified that it was still blinking.

 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**